Álvares Florence: History

 At the end of the 19th century, Joaquim Pedro da Silva built the first residence on the region.
 With the time a village appeared, being named São João Batista do Marinheiro.

-In 1926, the village was elevated to district of Tanabi, with the name of Vila Monteiro, and in November 30, 1944, the name changed to Igapira, being a district of the newly created city of Votuporanga.
+In 1926, the village was elevated to district of Tanabi, with the name of Vila Monteiro, and on November 30, 1944, the name changed to Igapira, being a district of the newly created city of Votuporanga.

 The city was officially established as a municipality on December 24, 1948, changing its name to the current form.
 On April 10, 1949, the municipal chamber was installed.